IIT-EnergySystemModels/openTEPES/README.md

 The **openTEPES** model has been developed at the [Instituto de Investigación Tecnológica (IIT)](https://www.iit.comillas.edu/index.php.en) of the [Universidad Pontificia Comillas](https://www.comillas.edu/en/).

-The **openTEPES** model presents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) -**Capacity Expansion Planning** (CEP) or **Integrated Resource Planning** (IRP)- of a **large-scale electric system** at a tactical level (i.e., time horizons of 5-30 years), defined as a set of **generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for multiple future years**.
-It is a tool for energy system planners for supporting the energy transition towards a **decarbonized, reliable, and affordable energy system**.
+The **openTEPES** model presents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) -**Capacity Expansion Planning** (CEP) or **Integrated Resource Planning** (IRP)- of a **large-scale electric system** at a tactical level (i.e., time horizons of 5-20 years), defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for multiple future years**.
+It is a tool for energy system planners to support the energy transition toward a **decarbonized, reliable, and affordable energy system**.

 The [openTEPES complete documentation](https://opentepes.readthedocs.io/en/latest/index.html) presents the input data, output results, mathematical formulation, download and installation, and the research projects where the model has been used.

-It is integrated into the [open energy system modelling platform](https://openenergymodels.net/), helping model Europe's energy system, and is in the list of [energy models published under open-source licenses](https://wiki.openmod-initiative.org/wiki/Open_Models).
+It is integrated into the [open energy system modeling platform](https://openenergymodels.net/), helping model Europe's energy system, and is in the list of [energy models published under open-source licenses](https://wiki.openmod-initiative.org/wiki/Open_Models).
-It is also part of the [Africa's open energy system modelling toolbox](https://africaenergymodels.net/models/), which is a suite of open and linked state-of-the-art open-source energy system models for Africa, and of the [African Energy modelling Network Open-Source Tools](https://africanenergymodellingnetwork.net/en/focus-area-3-open-source-tools-and-data).
+It is also part of [Africa's open energy system modeling toolbox](https://africaenergymodels.net/models/), which is a suite of open and linked state-of-the-art open-source energy system models for Africa, and of the [African Energy Modelling Network Open-Source Tools](https://africanenergymodellingnetwork.net/en/focus-area-3-open-source-tools-and-data).

 Scripts are provided to exchange information with Integrated Assessment Models (IAM) using their [nomenclature and data formats](https://nomenclature-iamc.readthedocs.io/en/stable/).